kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

 ### Set up some handy environment variables

-TODO(sarahmaddox): WE DON'T NEED TO DO THIS WHEN THE MNIST MODEL ACCEPTS PARAM VARIABLES.

 Set up the following environment variables for use throughout the tutorial:

 1. Set your GCP project ID.
 In the command below, replace `<YOUR-PROJECT-ID>`